-In 2012, Wells Fargo ranked 1st in the number of loans originated among all City Depositories.
-Wells Fargo issued 2,129 prime home refinance loans which was three times as many loans as that of the next highest depositor.
+In 2013, Wells Fargo ranked 1st in the number of loans originated among all City Depositories.
+Wells Fargo issued 1,733 prime home refinance loans, an increase of 18.6 percent from 2012 which was three times as many loans as that of the next highest depositor.